crabmandable/zxorm/README.md

 the `zxorm` library:
 1. `zxorm::Error` - This is the base class for all zxorm exceptions.

-2. `zxorm::SQLConstraintError` - This will be thrown if a statment is unable to be executed, due to constraints
+2. `zxorm::SQLConstraintError` - This will be thrown if a statement is unable to be executed, due to constraints

-3. `zxorm::SQLExecutionError` - This will be thrown if a statment is unable to be initialized or executed
+3. `zxorm::SQLExecutionError` - This will be thrown if a statement is unable to be initialized or executed

 4. `zxorm::ConnectionError` - This will be thrown if there is a problem opening